great-northern-diver/loon/website/md/learn_bind.md

 </R>

-The above code will only throw one event for the fist expression and no event for the second expression, as the `selected` state does not change <Tcl>(`1` and `TRUE` both represent the same logical value)</Tcl>.
+The above code will only throw one event for the first expression and no event for the second expression, as the `selected` state does not change <Tcl>(`1` and `TRUE` both represent the same logical value)</Tcl>.